War of Jenkins' Ear: Lisbon negotiations

 From August 1746, negotiations began in the city of Lisbon, in neutral Portugal, to try to arrange a peace settlement.
 The death of Philip V of Spain had brought his son Ferdinand VI to the throne, and he was more willing to be conciliatory over the issues of trade.
-However, because of their commitments to their Austrian allies, the British were unable to agree to Spanish demands for territory in Italy and talks broke down.
+Because of their commitments to their Austrian allies, the British were unable to agree to Spanish demands for territory in Italy and talks broke down.

 Aftermath

 The eventual diplomatic resolution formed part of the wider settlement of the War of the Austrian Succession by the Treaty of Aix-la-Chapelle which restored the status quo ante.
-British territorial and economic ambitions on the Caribbean had been repelled,"Naval and continental campaigns had not shattered the Spanish empire nor modified their pretensions to protect their colonies from interlopers.
-The war had opened with massive expectations of quick victory based on naval power.
-It ended with failures and disappointments".
-Harding, Richard: The Emergence of Britain's Global Naval Supremacy: The War of 1739-1748.
-Woodbridge: Boydell & Brewer, 2010, p.
-6. while Spain, although unprepared at the start of the war, proved successful in defending their American possessions.
+British territorial and economic ambitions on the Caribbean had been repelled, while Spain, although unprepared at the start of the war, proved successful in defending its American possessions.
 Moreover, the war put an end to the British smuggling, and the Spanish fleet was able to dispatch three treasure convoys to Europe during the war and off-balance the British squadron at Jamaica.
 The issue of the asiento was not mentioned in the treaty, as its importance had lessened for both nations.
 The issue was finally settled by the 1750 Treaty of Madrid in which Britain agreed to renounce its claim to the asiento in exchange for a payment of £100,000.
 The South Sea Company ceased its activity, although the treaty also allowed favourable conditions for British trade with Spanish America.

 George Anson's expedition to the Southeast Pacific led the Spanish authorities in Lima and Santiago to advance the position of the Spanish Empire in the area.
 Forts were thus built in the Juan Fernández Islands and the Chonos Archipelago in 1749 and 1750.

 Relations between Britain and Spain improved temporarily, in subsequent years, due to a concerted effort by the Duke of Newcastle to cultivate Spain as an ally.
 A succession of Anglophile ministers were appointed in Spain, including José de Carvajal and Ricardo Wall, all of whom were on good terms with British Ambassador Benjamin Keene, in an effort to avoid a repeat of hostilities.
 As a result, during the early part of the Seven Years' War between Britain and France, Spain remained neutral.
-However, it later joined the French and lost both Havana and Manila to the British in 1762, although both were returned as part of the peace settlement.
+However, it later joined the French side and lost Havana and Manila to the British in 1762; although both were returned as part of the peace settlement, in exchange the Spanish ceded Florida to the British.

 The War of Jenkins' Ear is commemorated annually on the last Saturday in May at Wormsloe Plantation in Savannah, Georgia.